richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 In terms of future applications for this kind of simulation, she explains: ‘human behaviour is complex, the ways people determine how to behave in a new environment depends on many factors.
 Yes you can model a simple behaviour model like a random walk, but you’d be more close to reality if you base your simulation on real data collected from the users’.[2-7]

+SuperSpace is a multidisciplinary team that champions the use of bottom-up algorithms and has pioneered many models of artificial intelligence (AI), artificial life (AL), spatial analysis, data visualisation, and spatialisation in architectural and urban design.[2-16]

 #### 生成/进化（generation/evolution）
 [1-9]通篇